-- Code Coverage, which is integrated in the IDE. - The various C-SPY drivers for debugging using certain debug systems. - RTOS plugin modules for support for real-time OS aware debugging. - Peripheral simulation modules make C-SPY simulate peripheral units.
-Such plugin modules are not provided by IAR Systems, but can be developed and distributed by third-party suppliers. - C-SPYLink that bridges IAR visualSTATE and IAR Embedded Workbench to make true high-level state machine debugging possible directly in C-SPY, in addition to the normal C level symbolic debugging.
+- Code Coverage, which is integrated in the IDE. - The various C-SPY drivers for debugging using certain debug systems. - RTOS plugin modules for support for real-time OS aware debugging. - C-SPYLink that bridges IAR visualSTATE and IAR Embedded Workbench to make true high-level state machine debugging possible directly in C-SPY, in addition to the normal C level symbolic debugging.
 For more information, see the documentation provided with IAR visualSTATE.